rapyd-cloud/rapydssl-addon/README.md

 **[Let’s Encrypt](https://letsencrypt.org/)** is a free and open Certificate Authority, that simplifies and automates processes of browser-trusted SSL certificates issuing and appliance.
 Using this package you can automatically install Let’s Encrypt as an add-on to your environment.

 **[ZeroSSL](https://zerossl/)** Issue and renew free 90-day SSL certificates in under 5 minutes & automate using ACME integrations and a fully-fledged REST API.

-> **_NOTE:_**  <p>You have the option to install the add-on Let’s Encrypt (a service provided by Internet Security Research Group, a California (United States) Nonprofit Public Benefit Corporation) to request a trusted certificate intended to publicly vouch that you control a certain domain name or names that are reachable on the Internet.
-As part of the process of proving that control, Let’s Encrypt will collect various information related to certificate authentication and management.
-That information includes the IP addresses from which you access the Let’s Encrypt service; all resolved IP addresses for any domain names requested; server information related to any validation requests; full logs of all inbound HTTP / ACME requests, all outbound validation requests; and information sent by or inferred from your client software.</p> <p>Your use of Let’s Encrypt is entirely voluntarily.
-By installing Let’s Encrypt, you are consenting that your information listed above will be processed as set out in [Let’s Encrypt Privacy Policy](https://letsencrypt.org/privacy/).
-If you do not wish your information to be processed by Let’s Encrypt, do not install the add-on, and if you chose to withdraw your consent after its installation, please communicate directly with Let’s Encrypt by contacting them as indicated in their Privacy Policy.</p>

 The installation can be performed on one of the following Jelastic containers as an entry point:
 * Load Balancers - _NGINX_, _Apache LB_, _HAProxy_, _Varnish_